expo/expo/docs/pages/tutorial/introduction.md

 ## How to use this tutorial

-We believe in "learning by doing" so this tutorial emphasizes doing over explaining.
-You can follow along the journey of building the app by cloning the starter template that we will provide.
+We believe in <LinkBase href="https://en.wikipedia.org/wiki/Learning-by-doing" openInNewTab>"learn by doing"</LinkBase> so this tutorial emphasizes doing over explaining.
+You can follow along the journey of building the app by creating the app from scratch.

 Throughout the tutorial, any important code or code that has changed between examples will be <Highlight>highlighted in yellow</Highlight>.
 You can hover over the highlights (on desktop) or tap them (on mobile) to see more context on the change.
 For example, the code highlighted in the snippet below explains what it does: